cengage/react-magma/.changeset/a11y-search-loading.md

 'react-magma-dom': patch
 ---

-fix(search):Fix the disappearing focus on the button when loading
+fix(Search): Fix the disappearing focus on the button when loading